epi-project/brane-std/copy_result/README.md

 To circumvent this issue until a good fix is found, the `copy_result` package is introduced.

 This package abuses Brane's result naming scheme to decouple the input of a function from its output.
-Specifically, it provides a single function (`copy_result`) that takes and IntermediateResult and outputs an IntermediateResult.
-Internally, all it does is copying the data from the given one to the output one.
+Specifically, it provides a single function (`copy_result`) that takes an IntermediateResult and outputs another IntermediateResult that is a copy of the given one.

 This may seem silly, but this fixed the bug above when we apply it to the result of `processing_function`:
 ```branescript